tufts-ml/covid19-forecasting/README.md

 * Forecasting hospital-admissible numbers for the testing period of 04-01-2021 to 06-01-2021, given the optimized learnable parameters.
 * plotting the results of forecasting with optimized point-estimates of the learnable parameters, which are saved into ![Results folder](/results)

-In the results folder, we also provide a set of parameters (.pickle) that has already been fitted to 4 US states.
-TODO

 ## Data-collection